boto/botoflow/doc/source/overview.rst

-Note that in the previous example, the `get_ame` activity was returning a `str` but when called from within the workflow, it returns :py:class:`~awsflow.core.future.Future`.
+Note that in the previous example, the `get_ame` activity was returning a `str` but when called from within the workflow, it returns :py:class:`~botoflow.core.future.Future`.
 When you call this method from within the workflow, it returns immediately.
 This is because it only schedules a task for execution and does not block, waiting for it to complete.
 This means that the actual result of the activity is not available to the caller when the call returns.
-Therefore, the method returns an object of type :py:class:`~awsflow.core.future.Future` as a placeholder for the "future" result of executing the remote activity.
+Therefore, the method returns an object of type :py:class:`~botoflow.core.future.Future` as a placeholder for the "future" result of executing the remote activity.
 The actual result is returned only after the activity has completed, and the time needed to dispatch the task through Amazon SWF.